LGBTQ+ Veteran Care

 Care we provide at VA San Francisco health care

 We promote the health, welfare, and dignity of Veterans who identify as lesbian, gay, bisexual, transgender, queer/questioning (LGBTQ+) or a related identity.
 We focus on ensuring a safe, welcoming, and affirmative environment when providing you with sensitive and high-quality health care services like:

-- Testing for HIV and sexually transmitted infections, counseling, and care, including post-exposure prophylaxis (PEP) and pre-exposure prophylaxis (PrEP) for Veterans at risk for HIV
+- Treatment and prevention of sexually transmitted infections, including PEP (post-exposure prophylaxis) and PrEP (pre-exposure prophylaxis) for Veterans at risk for HIV

 Policies and practices to know

 The care coordinator can help you get started with care or with navigating any of these issues.

 Visitation: Veterans may choose anyone they like to be present with them, for emotional support, during hospital stays.

 Definition of family: "Family" may include individual(s) not legally related to the individual.
 Family members include spouses, domestic partners, and significant others of any gender.